 The Office of Disabled Student Services, located in the Counseling Office, Room 13 of the Student Union Building, is available to assist students and prospective students with documented disabilities.
-The coordinator can facilitate in-class accommodations and campus access for students with documented disabilities.
+The Dean of Students can facilitate in-class accommodations and campus access for students with documented disabilities.